1) WHAT IS ALTA REAL ESTATE’S INVESTMENT THESIS?

 Not at this time but we are open to such possibility in the future.

 The General Partner makes all investment decisions.
-The investment thesis is written in the Limited Partnership agreements, which all investors agree to upon confirmation of their capital commitments.
-If an investment opportunity diverges from the fund’s investment thesis, the General Partner must seek approval from the fund’s investment or credit committee.
+The investment thesis is written in the Limited Partnership agreement and its Supplement as well as the Subscription Agreement, which all investors agree to upon confirmation of their capital commitments.

-HOW MANY TRANSACTIONS HAVE THE ALTA FUNDS COMPLETED AS OF 2Q2020?
+16) HOW MANY TRANSACTIONS HAVE THE ALTA FUNDS COMPLETED AS OF 2Q2021?